Seneca-BSA/bsa/docs/ses250/lab5.md

 1. Turn off the output of the power supplies then repeat the measurement above for all \(R_L\) values.

+1. DO NOT disassemble the circuit.

 ### Part 2: Thévenin Equivalent Circuit

 1. Next, assemble the Thévenin circuit given below with the resistor value you calculate in the pre-lab.
 Start with 1kΩ for \(R_L\).
+Assemble it beside the circuit from Part 1.

     ![Figure 5.3](lab5-thevenin-circuit.png)